iron-software/IronWebScraper.Examples/how-to/license-keys/README.md

-# Utilizing License Keys with IronWebScraper
+# Utilizing IronWebScraper License Keys

 ***Based on <https://ironsoftware.com/how-to/license-keys/>***

-Upon purchasing an IronWebScraper license, you will be immediately provided with a license key once your transaction is confirmed.
-This license key can be viewed on the checkout page and will also be emailed to you.
+Upon completing the purchase of an IronWebScraper license, you will be immediately provided with a license key once your payment is processed.
+This key will appear on the checkout page and will also be delivered to your email address.

-### Implementing Your IronWebScraper License Key Through Code
+### Configuring Your IronWebScraper License Key with Code

-To integrate the license within your application, insert this line of code during the initialization phase, before any usage of IronWebScraper.
+For programming purposes, make sure to enter this line at the beginning of your application or before employing IronWebScraper:

 ```cs
 IronWebScraper.License.LicenseKey = "IRONSCRAPER-MYLICENSE-KEY-1EF01";
 ```

-### Deploying Your IronWebScraper License Key via Web.Config or App.Config
+### Configuring Your IronWebScraper License Key through Web.Config or App.Config

-For a more global approach, incorporate your license key into your Web.Config or App.Config.
-Simply add this entry within the `appSettings` section:
+To integrate the license key into your entire application via the Web.Config or App.Config file, insert the following entry in the `appSettings` section of your configuration file:

 ```xml
 <configuration>